the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Next, install the required Helm chart using the config files we created in [Step 2: Run `setup.sh`](#2-run-setupsh).

 ```
-helm install jupyterhub/binderhub --version=0.2.0-3b53fce \
+helm install jupyterhub/binderhub \
+    --version=0.2.0-f565958 \
     --name=binderhub \
     --namespace=binderhub \
+    -f secrets/secret.yaml \
-    -f secrets/secret.yaml -f secrets/config.yaml
+    -f secrets/config.yaml
 ```
 * `--version` refers to the version of the BinderHub Helm Chart.
   Available versions can be found [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).
-  We have used the version released on 3 March 2019.
+  We have used the version released on 11 August 2019.
 * `--name` and `--namespace` may be different, but it's recommended they be the same to avoid confusion.
   It should be something short and descriptive.